cilium/cilium/Documentation/operations/system_requirements.rst

 .. _RancherOS: https://rancher.com/rancher-os/

 .. [#centos_foot] CentOS 7 requires a third-party kernel provided by `ElRepo <http://elrepo.org/tiki/tiki-index.php>`_
     whereas CentOS 8 ships with a supported kernel.
+Note that some more advanced features may not be available on CentOS 7 even with a third-party kernel.
+For full details on which kernel config options must be enabled in order to use various features, see the section on :ref:`admin_kernel_version` requirements below.

 .. note:: The above list is based on feedback by users.
 If you find an unlisted
           Linux distribution that works well, please let us know by opening a